Table of Contents Show

 White tea benefits include lowering the risk of diseases like Parkinson’s and Alzheimer’s that affect the brain and nervous system.

 Studies have shown that the Polyphenol ECGG can prevent the clumping and folding of proteins that cause these disorders by increasing inflammation and damaging brain nerves.

 Research of around eight studies on approximately 5600 people has shown drinking white tea can lower the risk of Parkinson’s disease by 15%, and 26 studies on a sample of 52,500 people showed a 35% less risk of Alzheimer’s.

-2.9) White Tea Helps to Remain Calm, Focussed, And Alert
+2.9) White Tea Helps to Remain Calm, Focused, And Alert

-White tea has more concentration of L-theanine than green tea or black tea, which prevents exiting stimuli in the brain leading to overactivity, which can help relax, focus, and stay alert.
+White tea has more concentration of L-theanine than green tea or black tea, which prevents existing stimuli in the brain from leading to overactivity, which can help relax, focus, and stay alert.